macadadi/nest-microservice/README.md

 ## ⚙️ Environment Variables

-Create a `.env` file in the root directory with the following variables:
+The `make setup` command will automatically create a `.env` file with development defaults.
+If you need to create it manually, use the following variables:

 ```env
 # Application